 Server crashes can end up as one of the most expensive business failures.
 Compounded by the fact that they are very often preventable, just by replacing critical servers every 3-5 years on schedule.

-How to Tell if Your Servers Need Replacing
+How to Tell if Your Old Servers Need Replacing

-In order to avoid a full-on server crash, it's best to replace servers before they fail.
+In order to avoid a full-on server death, it's best to replace servers before they fail.
 That's a whole new issue of course—how do you know when it's time to replace a server?

 Here are a few red flags based on our own experience replacing customers’ failed servers.